True/False Indicate whether the

 25.

-Compared to a perfectly competitive market, a monopoly market will usually generate
+Compared to a perfectly competitive market, a monopoly market will usually

-lower prices and lower output.
+a. | lower prices and lower output. | c. | higher prices and lower

 26.